aquasecurity/trivy/docs/docs/references/configuration/cli/trivy_aws.md

-      --ignore-policy string              specify the Rego file path to evaluate each vulnerability --ignorefile string                 specify .trivyignore file (default ".trivyignore") --include-non-failures              include successes and exceptions, available with '--scanners config' --list-all-pkgs                     enabling the option will output all packages regardless of vulnerability --max-cache-age duration            The maximum age of the cloud cache.
+      --ignore-policy string              specify the Rego file path to evaluate each vulnerability --ignorefile string                 specify .trivyignore file (default ".trivyignore") --include-non-failures              include successes and exceptions, available with '--scanners config' --k8s-version string                specify k8s version to validate outdated api by it (example: 1.21.0) --list-all-pkgs                     enabling the option will output all packages regardless of vulnerability --max-cache-age duration            The maximum age of the cloud cache.
 Cached data will be requeried from the cloud provider if it is older than this. (default 24h0m0s)
   -o, --output string                     output file name